Rory Culkin

+He is the youngest brother of actors Macaulay and Kieran Culkin.

 Early life

-Rory Hugh Culkin was born July 21, 1989 in New York City, the youngest of seven children born to Christopher Cornelius "Kit" Culkin, a former Broadway stage actor, and Patricia Brentrup, a native of North Dakota who met Kit in 1974 while working as a road traffic controller in Sundance, Wyoming.
+Rory Hugh Culkin was born July 21, 1989, in New York City, the youngest of seven children born to Christopher "Kit" Culkin, a former Broadway stage actor, and Patricia Brentrup, a native of North Dakota who met Kit in 1974 while working as a road traffic controller in Sundance, Wyoming.
 Culkin's siblings include Shane (b.
 1976), Dakota (1979–2008), Macaulay (b.
 1980), Kieran (b.
 1982), Quinn (b.
 1984), and Christian (b.
 1987).
-He also had a paternal half-sister, Jennifer (born 1970), who died in 2000.
+He also had a paternal half-sister, Jennifer (1970–2000).
 Culkin's paternal aunt is actress Bonnie Bedelia.
+He has German, Irish, and Norwegian ancestry.

 Career

 Culkin began acting by playing alongside his elder brothers, among them Macaulay and Kieran, often as the younger versions of their characters.
-He first appeared in a photograph as a baby in The Good Son, then as Young Richie in Ri¢hie Ri¢h (Richie being played by his brother Macaulay) and in 2002, played 10-year-old Igby in Igby Goes Down (17-year-old Igby was played by his older brother Kieran).
+He first appeared in a photograph as a baby in The Good Son (1993), then as Young Richie in Ri¢hie Ri¢h (1994) (Richie being played by his brother Macaulay) and in 2002, played 10-year-old Igby in Igby Goes Down (17-year-old Igby was played by his older brother Kieran).

-Culkin's breakthrough role was in You Can Count on Me, opposite Laura Linney, a role for which he received much praise and a Young Artist Award.
-Since then, Culkin has appeared in numerous films, Signs being the most famous, in which he starred alongside Mel Gibson and Joaquin Phoenix.
+Culkin's breakthrough role was in You Can Count on Me (2000), opposite Laura Linney, a role for which he received much praise and a Young Artist Award.
+Since then, Culkin has appeared in numerous films, including Signs (2002), in which he starred alongside Mel Gibson and Joaquin Phoenix and Electrick Children, in which he starred alongside Julia Garner.